 How Did We Get Here?

-Opening session that grounds participants in the historical and systemic context of disability and housing. – Micaela Connery CEO & Co-Founder of The Kelsey
+Opening context – Micaela Connery CEO and Co-Founder of The Kelsey

 Accessible